anilzen/anilzen.github.io/content/authors/anil/_index.md

 # Interests to show in About widget
 interests:
+- Null Infinity
 - Black Holes
 - Wave Equations
 - Conservation Laws
 - Gravitational Waves
 - Hyperboloidal Foliations
-- Adaptive Kalman Regression
+#- Adaptive Kalman Regression
-- Digital Transformation
-- Philosophy

 # Education to show in About widget
 education:
   courses: